A Backroads Bakery in Petaluma, Calif.

 • About Our Location

-Blooms End at Neighboring Fields is a pastry-coffee-and-tea wagon located at Tenfold Farmstand, a picturesque farmstand at historic two-room schoolhouse Union Elementary in Petaluma, California.
-Don’t miss the locally-grown produce, flowers, and gifts, as well as bread by Bedstone Baking, all curated by owner Catherine Clark.
+Blooms End at Neighboring Fields is a pastry-coffee-and-tea wagon hitched at Tenfold Farmstand, a picturesque farmstand at historic two-room schoolhouse Union Elementary in Petaluma, California.
+Don’t miss the locally-grown produce, flowers, bread, and gifts, all curated by owner Catherine Clark.

 Outside city limits, this pastoral spot straddles the Marin-Sonoma county line along curving roads and cow-dotted hills.
 It feels remote and of-another-time, but at just seven minutes from downtown Petaluma and ten minutes from Highway 101, we’re not hard to find.
-It’s a must-stop on your North Bay road trips.
+A must-stop on your North Bay road trips.

 • About Mary

-Pastry Chef Mary Denham has been baking professionally in the Bay Area for almost fifteen years.
+Pastry Chef Mary Denham has been baking professionally in the Bay Area for over fifteen years.
 She began Blooms End in 2018 as a series of pop-ups with different locations across San Francisco, the East Bay, and Marin.
-After over five years as a traveling bakery, she needed a permanent location and built Blooms End at Neighboring Fields, a pastry-coffee-and-tea wagon fixed at one very special spot in Petaluma, opening in April of 2024.
+After over five years as a traveling bakery, she opened a permanent location to fully showcase her work and connect with the community, and so was born Blooms End at Neighboring Fields, a nostalgia-invoking wagon fixed at one very special spot in Petaluma.

 She has a soft spot for delicate flowers, vintage dresses, old novels, car trips, folk songs, period films, and anything romantic and sentimental and wistful.